ilirosmanaj/sitc_to_oenace_mapper/README.md

 * TF-IDF weighting
 * Word Embedding

-The mapper runs the mapping procedure and then shows a GUI for the user, where mappings can be altered as needed.
+The mapper runs the mapping procedure and then displays a GUI to the user, where mappings can be altered (if needed).

 ### Troubleshooting